immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 ### Inline Sessions
 Inline sessions, by definition, do not require a user gesture or user permission to create, and as a result there must be strong limitations on the pose data that can be reported for privacy and security reasons.
 Requests for an `XRBoundedFrameOfReference` or an `XRUnboundedFrameOfReference` will always be rejected on inline sessions.
 Requests for `XRStationaryFrameOfReference` may succeed, but may also be rejected if the UA is unable provide any tracking information such as for an inline session on a desktop PC or a 2D browser window in a headset.

 Additionally, some inline experiences explicitly want tracking information disabled, such as a furniture viewer that will use pointer data to rotate the furniture.
 Under both of these situations, there is no `XRFrameOfReference` needed.
-Passing `null` as the `XRFrameOfReference` parameter to `getDevicePose()` or `getInputPose()` will return pose data whose values are based on the identity matrix.
+Passing `null` as the `XRFrameOfReference` parameter to `getViewerPose()` or `getInputPose()` will return pose data whose values are based on the identity matrix.
 Developers are then free to multiply in whatever transform they choose.

 ### Ensuring hardware compatibility
 Immersive sessions will always be able to provide a `XRStationaryFrameOfReference`, but may not support other `XRFrameOfReference` types due to hardware limitations.
 Developers are strongly encouraged to follow the spirit of [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) and provide a reasonable fallback behavior if their desired `XRBoundedFrameOfReference` or `XRUnboundedFrameOfReference` is unavailable.
 In many cases it will be adequate for this fallback to behave similarly to an inline preview experience.